Girl’s Day at Universal – July 2020.

 Planning a Trip to Universal?

 - We own a 6 bedroom, 4.5 bathroom home 20 minutes from the Universal theme parks (and 3 miles from Walt Disney World) in the beautiful gated community of Emerald Island.
 Our Vacation Rental Home has a heated pool and spa, Disney theming throughout and a great game room for the kids.
-Be sure to visit this post for all the details about renting our home…including the discount we offer to blog readers!
+Be sure to visit this post for all the details about renting our home!

 - My favorite planning tool for arranging our park days at Universal is Touring Plans.
 Being a member of their site allows you access to crowd calendars and daily itineraries to avoid waiting in lines!
 Learn more here!